Conker (series): Development

 At E3 2014, Conker was announced as a character in Project Spark.
 In 2015, Conker returned in a new episodic campaign for Project Spark.
 The campaign, titled Conker's Big Reunion, is set ten years after the events of Bad Fur Day and Seavor reprised his voice role.
 The first episode was released on 23 April the same year for Project Spark; however, before any more additional episodes could be made, Project Spark's online services were shut down and the game was abandoned.
 In 2015, Conker's Bad Fur Day was included in the Rare Replay video game compilation for Xbox One.

 In 2016, Microsoft announced Young Conker as the next installment into the series, released for the Microsoft HoloLens.
 The trailer was released in February and was almost universally panned by the public, with many complaining that it lacked the humour and overall style of its predecessors.
 The trailer received more than 30,000 dislikes against just over 1,000 likes.
 A petition was created to cancel the game's release but failed.
 Some video game critics and general YouTube commentators have boycotted the game.

+Reception

+Reception for the Conker series has been largely focused on the protagonist of the series, Conker the Squirrel, and the critical success of the games Conker's Bad Fur Day and Live and Reloaded.
+The contrast between Conker's innocent appearance and his coarse behavior has been well-received by the public.
+Critics have noted that the storylines and variety of characters for Conker's Bad Fur Day and Live and Reloaded in combination with the crude humour and seemingly innocent graphics are noteworthy appeal to mature audiences.
+Rare listed Conker as the fifth Rare's video game character who most improved with age.

+Jordan Devore of Destructoid stated about Conker's appearance in Project Spark (Conker's Big Reunion DLC) that there "was no getting around the disappointment of seeing a long abandoned (but never forgotten!) character return not in his own adventure, but in a DLC pack for a videogame about making games."
+Conker's appearance on the Microsoft HoloLens trailer for Young Conker received mostly negative reviews.
+Chris Plante of The Verge criticized it and said that "Young Conker doesn't feature the original Conker."
+Sam Loveridge of Digital Spy claimed that the scene of Conker and the bees is "weird."